Invitech/iot_custom_payload/README.md

-# Insights Platform Custom Payload definiton
+# Insights Platform Custom Payload definition
 This document contains the guidelines to specify a custom node for the Insights Platform.
 Nodes are defined in JSON format specifying the ports of the connected sensor and structure of the data coming on each port.

 ## Structure